This article has links to products and services we love, which we may make commission from.

 The route takes you down towards Perthshire and the village of Dunkeld, where you can visit the cathedral’s ruins.

-This four-day trip of Skye and the West Highlands is more relaxed in its itinerary and allows you a little more breathing space.
+This four-day trip to Skye and the West Highlands has a more relaxed itinerary and allows you a little more breathing space.

 Outlander Tours

-We’ve had the Harry Potter tours and we’ve had the whisky tours, what are we missing?
+We’ve had the Harry Potter tours and the whisky tours; what are we missing?

 Outlander!